 - Begin your GMAT registration process

 - Input the personal information requested on the website

 - Schedule the date for your GMAT exam.

 - Pay for the GMAT registration fee to complete the application

-- Professional exams: Professional exams are mandatory for candidates applying to Law school or Medical school, especially in the US.
+Professional exams are mandatory for candidates applying to law school or medical school, especially in the US.
 Because these courses are highly competitive, the entrance exams are required to eliminate candidates at all stages of the application review.
-There are 2 major types of professional exams; the MCAT and the LSAT.
+There are two major types of professional exams: the MCAT and the LSAT.

 To register for the MCAT, you have to:

 - Create an account with the Association of American Medical Colleges (AAMC).
 After signing up, you will receive a unique AAMC ID.
 Be careful not to create a duplicate ID when registering.

 - When you are logged in, click on “Start Exam Registration” to begin your registration process